-- Governors have a better understanding of data/pupil outcomes through the ISDR and are confident that Southridge remains a school with strong pupil outcomes. - .
-Governors are fully aware of the high achievement of Southridge pupils and the need to focus on progress. - Governors have tracked the key priorities e.g. increase % boys exceeding in writing. - Governors have monitored the achievement and progress of the very small numbers of pupil premium pupils in each year group. - · All policies are up to date.
+- Governors have a better understanding of data/pupil outcomes through the ISDR and are confident that Southridge remains a school with strong pupil outcomes. - Governors are fully aware of the high achievement of Southridge pupils and the need to focus on progress. - Governors have tracked the key priorities e.g. increase % boys exceeding in writing.
+Governors have monitored the achievement and progress of the very small numbers of pupil premium pupils in - Governors have monitored the achievement and progress of the very small numbers of pupil premium pupils in each year group.
+Governors have been able to monitor the Home Learning provided to pupils who remained safely at home during - Governors have been able to monitor the Home Learning provided to pupils who remained safely at home during the Coronavirus pandemic. - All policies are up to date.